AFOEK/WSGCC/ReadMe.md

 [^img_download_cards]: For character card images are downloaded into a folder named `Character Genshin Card Image`.
 [^img_download_wishes]: For character wish images are downloaded into a folder named `Character Genshin Wish Image`.
 [^img_download_const]: For character constellation images are download into a folder named `Character Genshin Constellation Image`.
+[^img_download_intro]: For character constellation images are download into a folder named `Character Genshin Introduction Card Image`.
+[^img_download_namecard]: For character constellation images are download into a folder named `Character Genshin Namecard Image`.
 [^docker_footnote]: Assumed docker already installed into the device.